ooni/ooni.org/content/partners/_index.md

 title: Partners
 countries: 30
 ---
-Since the beginning of the year we have formed many partners
+Since 2016, we have formed partnerships on the study of internet censorship with the following organizations.